mattermost/mattermost-developer-documentation/site/content/internal/sustained-engineering.md

 During non-release weeks, triage is held twice a week.
 Near the end of the release cycle, triage is held daily.

-## Support Responses
+## Customer and Pre-Sales Support Escalation Process

 Part of SET's responsibility is to interface with the customer support team.
 SET's primary goal in respect to support is to triage escalated support issues, work on any high priority customer bugs requiring code change, as well as provide training and knowledge share with the customer support team.
+When the pre-sales and customer support teams require engineering support, they should:

+1. Post the issue in [Sustained Engineering](https://community.mattermost.com/core/channels/sustained-engineering) channel.
+If the message contains confidential information about a customer, then post in [Customer Support](https://community.mattermost.com/private-core/channels/community) channel in private Staff team.
+2. At-mention SET team lead, identified as the first person in the [Sustained Engineering](https://community.mattermost.com/core/channels/sustained-engineering) channel header, and provide the relevant information listed in the [support handbook](https://docs.mattermost.com/process/support.html).
+If no solution or next steps (such as a Jira ticket) are presented within 24 hours, create a ticket in [Mattermost Jira project](https://mattermost.atlassian.net/) and assign "Sustained Engineering" as the **Mattermost Team**.
+The ticket will be reviewed by a SET team during Tuesday or Thursday triage.
+If you need a resolution sooner than triage time, escalate to @chris.overton on https://community.mattermost.com.

+This process helps increase accountability and traceability across teams.

+### Support Response Templates

-To help us do this better, SET members should use the following responses when receiving issue escalations from the customer support team:
+SET members should use the following responses when receiving issue escalations from the customer or pre-sales support teams:

 ##### Requests that are new features and not bugs